"Climate tech" as a new business model - sector coupling & Co2 reduction in real estate

 The building sector is primarily responsible for Germany's failure to meet its CO2 emission targets.
 According to the requirements of the Federal Climate Protection Act (KSG), these are to be completely reduced in the real estate sector by 2045, and a reduction of 55% compared to 1990 is already specified by 2030 (BMWK).

-Decarbonization, the reduction of carbon dioxide emissions through the use of low-carbon energy sources in the building stock, targets the operation of residential and commercial real estate, which currently accounts for 65 % of emissions.
-In Germany, the operation of the entire real estate stock accounts for approximately 34% of final energy consumption (ZIA; BMWi).
-Heating in winter, air conditioning and ventilation in summer, and electricity consumption for household appliances are the drivers of CO2 emissions here.
+Decarbonization, the reduction of carbon dioxide emissions through the use of low-carbon energy sources in the building sector, targets the operating-phase of residential and commercial buildings, which currently accounts for 65 % of emissions.
+In Germany, the operating-phase of the entire real estate stock accounts for approximately 34% of final energy consumption (ZIA; BMWi).
+Heating in winter, air conditioning and cooling/ ventilation in summer, and electricity consumption for household appliances are the drivers of CO2 emissions here.

 The emission targets can only be achieved through even more ambitious and consistent implementation of the energy transformation.
-In economic terms, this requires not only investments and skilled workers, but above all future-oriented energy concepts and appropriate business models.
+In economic terms, this requires not only investments and skilled employees, but above all future-oriented energy & climate concepts and appropriate business models.

 The solution: climate-friendly energy transition as a business model